studersi/test-4/tutorial-8/README.md

       SecRule REQUEST_URI "@beginsWith /drupal/core/install.php" "phase:2,nolog,pass,id:10001,ctl:ruleRemoveTargetById=921180;TX:paramcounter_ARGS_NAMES:op"
 ```

-Simple enough to add this at the usual place with new rule ids.
+It's simple enough to add this in the usual place with new rule IDs.
 And then the final alert:

 ```bash